 The application process for all jobs is handled locally by individual KIPP schools, regions, or by the KIPP Foundation, depending on the position.
 Visit the Apply Now section of our website and follow the instructions in the job posting.
 Or, use our School Directory to contact a KIPP school directly.

-KIPP teachers are a diverse group, including experienced teachers who have worked in schools serving educationally underserved students, new teachers who are just beginning their careers, and career changers who are entering the classroom after succeeding in another profession.
+KIPP teachers are a diverse group, including experienced teachers, new teachers who are just beginning their careers, and career changers who are entering the classroom after succeeding in another profession.

-Across our network, more than 40 percent of our teachers are African American or Latino, a quarter of our teachers have graduate degrees or higher, and a fifth are Teach For America alumni.
+Across our network, 64 percent of our teachers and 52 percent of our school leaders are Black or Latinx; a quarter of our teachers have graduate degrees or higher; and a fifth are Teach For America alumni.

 KIPP school leaders have experience and backgrounds that are similar to our teachers, but they have typically spent a longer time in the classroom.